Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Algorithm Design

 \subsection{Optimization Formulation}

-\paragraph{Objective.} Prior works~\cite{perseus-sosp24,zeus-nsdi23} have shown the value of characterizing time--energy tradeoff frontiers, which allows users to select tradeoff points that meet job-level requirements (e.g., time deadlines, energy budgets) or perform dynamic adaptation to changing environments (e.g., stragglers).
-Particularly for large model training, the training iteration time--energy frontier can be constructed by combining the frontiers of each forward and backward microbatch in each pipeline stage~\cite{perseus-sosp24}.
-Therefore, the goal of Kareus is to find a \emph{microbatch} time--energy frontier: one that dominates frontiers established by prior works.
+\paragraph{Objective.} The goal of Kareus is to find an efficient time--energy frontier for the training iteration.
+Finding the whole frontier, instead of just the minimum-time point, is valuable because it allows users to select tradeoff points that meet job-level requirements (e.g., time deadlines, energy budgets) or perform dynamic adaptation to changing environments (e.g., stragglers)~\cite{perseus-sosp24,zeus-nsdi23}.
+Since the iteration frontier can be constructed by combining \emph{microbatch} (forward and backward) frontiers (\S\ref{sec:design-global}), Kareus's objective reduces to finding microbatch time--energy frontiers that Pareto-dominate those of prior works.

-\paragraph{Decision variables.} As explored in Section~\ref{sec:analysis}, three key factors influence the time and energy, which are the decision variables: (1) GPU frequency, (2) number of SMs to use for communication kernels, and (3) kernel launch timing which determines the execution order and overlap between kernels while keeping data dependencies.
+\paragraph{Decision variables.} We consider three decision variables corresponding to the three key factors that influence time and energy (\S\ref{sec:analysis}): (1) the number of SMs allocated to communication kernels; (2) kernel launch timing, which determines the execution order and overlap between kernels while respecting data dependencies; and (3) GPU frequency.

 \paragraph{Solution space.} Unfortunately, the combined solution space of these three factors is extremely large.
-Using a typical Transformer-based LLM on an A100 GPU as an illustrative example, this space comprises 85,050 candidate configurations (details in Appendix~\ref{apdx:launch-timing-dp}).
-This large search space is exacerbated by the lengthy profiling needed for accurate energy measurements (e.g., 13 seconds per candidate) for thermal stability (\S\ref{sec:implementation}).
-With 85,050 candidates, exhaustive search can take up to 307 hours or 4,912 GPU-hours, which is impractical. \looseness=-1
+For a typical Transformer-based LLM on an A100 GPU, this space comprises 85K candidate configurations (details in Appendix~\ref{apdx:launch-timing-dp}).
+Each candidate in this large search space requires lengthy profiling for accurate energy measurements---on average, 13 seconds per candidate---for thermal stability (\S\ref{sec:implementation}).
+An exhaustive search over the entire solution space can take up to 4,912 GPU-hours!